 For what seemed like hours only seconds had passed.

 'Is this it?
 Is this all I'm cut out to be?'

 A brown wooden door, at the end of the hall, stood staring at me as my mind faded into an abyss of blackness.
 All sounds became muted until all that was left was a slight ringing sound in my ear.
 There was my stop, in front of me... the wooden door... yet I couldn't move.
 I had become numb.

-Like before, I seem to have deleted memories of events happening.
+Like before, I must have deleted memories of events happening.
 I was now directly in for of the door with my trembling hand above its silver knob.
 My murky reflection in the knob stared back at me.
 I could feel my heart sinking with every millimeter I moved.
-The voices in my head now spoke in sync: run, run, run...
+The voices in my head now spoke in sync: 'run, run, run...'

 Then I awoke.

 "GODDAMNIT!!"
 A boy's voice pierced my ears and reached my pitiful carcass.
 "I'll break you, you sonuvabitch!
 LET GO!"